MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 ## Prerequisites

-In order to use NTLM blocking for the SMB client, you need the following things:
+NTLM blocking for the SMB client requires the following:

 - A Windows 11 deployment.
 - Windows Server Preview build 25951 or later.